Can Bruises Scar?

 2) You fall while running and split open your lower leg.
 This wound results in a lot of bruising but also gets infected.
 Injury #1 will likely heal without a scar.
 Injury #2 has a high likelihood of scarring given the large laceration to the skin in addition to the subsequent infection that developed.

 One additional consideration is that while certain bruises don't heal with scarring, they may heal with increased pigmentation in the skin.
-This is called post-inflammatory hyperpigmentation or Postinflammatory pigment alteration (PIPA).
+This is called post-inflammatory hyperpigmentation or post-inflammatory pigment alteration (PIPA).
 This is the result of increased melanin (pigment) synthesis in response to skin injury or trauma.
-This increase in pigment (PIPA) most often occurs in individuals with darker skin types and can be permanent unless treated with lasers or chemical peels.
+This increase in pigment (PIPA) most often occurs in individuals with darker skin types and can be permanent in some cases while can be treated with certain cosmetic interventions in others.

-While some of this pigmentation may eventually fade, some bruises can heal with permanent hyperpigmentation, especially if the bruises occur on the lower leg area.
+While some pigmentation changes from bruising may eventually fade, some bruises can heal with permanent hyperpigmentation, especially if the bruises occur on the lower leg area.
 This results due to delayed clearance of the hemosiderin under the skin and/or hyperpigmentation.
 This is more common in areas with decreased blood circulation like the lower legs.